- Activity Level: moderate

 Your Yorkie Mix will need daily exercise that is physically and mentally stimulating.
 By taking them for a walk and ending with a game of fetch, they will be happier, calmer, and ready to head home and relax.

-A Yorkie Mix stands 8 to 11 inches in height and weighs 4 to 8 pounds.
+A Yorkie Mix usually stands 8 to 11 inches in height and weighs 4 to 8 pounds.

-This mixed dog breed usually lives 12 to 16 years.
+This mixed dog breed generally lives 12 to 16 years.